-6. Make policy recommendations to the ICANN community and Board.
+Make policy recommendations to the ICANN community and Board.

-b.The RSSAC shall be led by two co-chairs.
+The RSSAC shall be led by two co-chairs.
 The RSSAC’s chairs and members shall be appointed by the Board.

-1. RSSAC membership appointment shall be for a three-year term, commencing on 1 January and ending the second year thereafter on 31 December.
-Members may be re- appointed, and there are no limits to the number of terms the members may serve.
+RSSAC membership appointment shall be for a three-year term, commencing on 1 January and ending the second year thereafter on 31 December.
+Members may be re-appointed, and there are no limits to the number of terms the members may serve.
 The RSSAC chairs shall provide recommendations to the Board regarding appointments to the RSSAC.
-If the board declines to appoint a person nominated by the RSSAC then it will provide the rationale for its decision.
+If the Board declines to appoint a person nominated by the RSSAC, then it will provide the rationale for its decision.
 The RSSAC chairs shall stagger appointment recommendations so that approximately one-third (1/3) of the membership of the RSSAC is considered for appointment or re-appointment each year.
 The Board shall also have to power to remove RSSAC appointees as recommended by or in consultation with the RSSAC.
-(Note: The first term under this paragraph shall commence on 1 July 2013 and end on 31 December 2015, and shall be considered a full term for all purposes.
-All other full terms under this paragraph shall begin on 1 January of the corresponding year.
-Prior to 1 July 2013, the RSSAC shall be comprised as stated in the Bylaws as amended 16 March 2012, and the RSSAC chairs shall recommend the re-appointment of all current RSSAC members to full or partial terms as appropriate to implement the provisions of this paragraph.)

-2. The RSSAC shall recommend the appointment of the chairs to the board following a nomination process that it devises and documents.
+The RSSAC shall recommend the appointment of the chairs to the Board following a nomination process that it devises and documents.

-c.The RSSAC shall annually appoint a non-voting liaison to the ICANN Board according to Section 9 of Article VI.4.
+The RSSAC shall annually appoint a Liaison to the Board according to Section 7.9.

 At-Large Advisory Committee

-a.The At-Large Advisory Committee (ALAC) is the primary organizational home within ICANN for individual Internet users.
+The At-Large Advisory Committee (“At-Large Advisory Committee” or “ALAC”) is the primary organizational home within ICANN for individual Internet users.
 The role of the ALAC shall be to consider and provide advice on the activities of ICANN, insofar as they relate to the interests of individual Internet users.
 This includes policies created through ICANN’s Supporting Organizations, as well as the many other issues for which community input and advice is appropriate.
 The ALAC, which plays an important role in ICANN’s accountability mechanisms, also coordinates some of ICANN’s outreach to individual Internet users.

-b.The ALAC shall consist of (i) two members selected by each of the Regional At-Large Organizations (“RALOs”) established according to paragraph 4(g) of this Section, and (ii) five members selected by the Nominating Committee.
-The five members selected by the Nominating Committee shall include one citizen of a country within each of the five Geographic Regions established according to Section 5 of Article VI.
+The ALAC shall consist of (A) two members selected by each of the Regional At-Large Organizations (“RALOs”) established according to Section 12.2(d)(vii), and (B) five members selected by the Nominating Committee.
+The five members selected by the Nominating Committee shall include one citizen of a country within each of the five Geographic Regions established according to Section 7.5.

-c.Subject to the provisions of the Transition Article of these Bylaws, the regular terms of members of the ALAC shall be as follows:
+The regular terms of members of the ALAC shall be as follows:

-1. The term of one member selected by each RALO shall begin at the conclusion of an ICANN annual meeting in an even-numbered year.
+The term of one member selected by each RALO shall begin at the conclusion of an ICANN annual meeting in an even-numbered year.